jdidion/jdidion.github.io/content/posts/parsing-with-rust-part1.md

 color = "" #color from the theme settings
 +++

-The first post in a series on writing a programming-language parser in Rust.
+The first post in a series on writing programming-language parsers in Rust.
 In this post, I give a high-level introduction to parsing, discuss different types of grammars and parsers, and give an overview of the most popular Rust crates for generating a parser from a grammar.
 In future posts, I'll dive deep into implementing parsers for [WDL](https://openwdl.org), a domain-specific language for describing computational workflows.

 <!--more-->